-Bob has no other capital gains or capital losses for the 2005-06 income year and no unapplied net capital losses from earlier years.
+Bob has no other capital gains or capital losses for the 2006-07 income year and no unapplied net capital losses from earlier years.

-Bob follows these steps to work out the amounts to show on his tax return.
+The following steps show how Bob works out the amounts to write on his tax return.